EFT a Study on Phobias

-Below is the formal description of this study The details must wait until you read the actual paper which will be published in September or October of this year.
+Below is the formal description of this study The details must wait until you read the actual paper which will be published in September or October of 2003.
 Only then will you be able to appreciate the meticulous care that went into this study.

 With warmest wishes,

 EFT Contributing Editor